imdeepmind/imdeepmind.github.io/docs/system-design/containers/internals.md

 # Docker Internals

 Docker is a tool designed to make it easier to create, deploy, and run applications using containers.
 The internal working of Docker involves several components, each playing a specific role in the containerization process.
-Below, I will explain the key components and how they interact within Docker using diagrams in **Mermaid**.
+Below, I will explain the key components and how they interact within Docker using diagrams.

 ## Docker Architecture Overview